QinWenFeng/llm-chatbot-web-ui/README.md

 # Chatbot Web UI

-This project features a web-based chatbot interface built using [Gradio library](https://gradio.app/) and model from the [Hugging Face Transformers library](https://huggingface.co/transformers/).
-The interface allows users to interact with an AI model, customize text generation parameters, and engage in dynamic conversations.
+This project is a Gradio-based chatbot application that leverages the power of LangChain and Hugging Face models to perform both conversational AI and PDF document retrieval.
+The chatbot is capable of handling text-based queries, generating responses based on Large Language Models (LLMs), customize text generation parameters and retrieving information from uploaded PDF documents.

 ![web-interface](images/web-interface.png)